emtiajium/vocabulary-flashcard-frontend/README.md

 ## Change Log

+-   `0.3.4`: Fixed bugs + Changed the toast's color to paris green
 -   `0.3.3`: Version `0.3.2` prevented reloading of vocab list after adding a new one.
 Fixed!
 -   `0.3.2`: Fixed vocab CU related bugs + improved vocab ordering preference icon's UI
 -   `0.3.1`: Prevented refreshing leitner items every time an item has been moved